andrewx-bu/MLBStats/README.md

 - [API and Dependencies](#api-and-dependencies)
 - [Issues and Unimplemented Stuff](#issues-and-unimplemented-stuff)
 # MLBStats
 A project that tracks baseball games over the MLB season.
 Key features include a calendar view with scheduled + active games, an in detail game view, player list, and player stats view.
 Designed for iOS 17 on iPhone 15 Pro Max.
-UI elements may appear buggy for iOS 18 and up.
 ## Description and Usage
 Fun little side project for myself to follow the 2024 MLB season. </br>
 There are two main views, each with a subview: